Plan Your Visit

 STEP 1: CHOOSE ONE SIDE OF THE PASS

 Rollins Pass can be accessed from two distinct approaches: Rollins Pass West and Rollins Pass East.
 For motorized vehicles, it is not a through-route—the partial collapse of Needle’s Eye Tunnel severed the connection decades ago in 1990.
 You must drive back down the same side you came up.
+To help plan your visit, explore our detailed map containing 750+ custom-located features.

 For bicyclists, the closure can be navigated by taking the narrow and steep route beside Needle’s Eye Tunnel.
 (Congressional wilderness begins just 100 feet from the road, placing many of the stone foundations above and near the tunnel within wilderness.
 Do not ride or wheel your bike through this area.)
 Once past the tunnel, bicyclists can continue riding on the other side of the pass.
 Alternatively, bicyclists can take the wagon road on Guinn Mountain, which overlooks Yankee Doodle Lake.
 A portion of the historic switchbacks lies within another wilderness area, the Indian Peaks Wilderness, so bicyclists must stay on a straight, direct route.
 Motor vehicles are not allowed on this route, and the closure has been in place since 1980.